radualexandrub/angular-crash-course-traversy/README.md

 If you don't want to install Node.js and Angular on your machine, you can run this Application (both front-end app on port 4200 _AND_ back-end JSON Server on port 5000) with [Docker](https://www.docker.com/products/docker-desktop/).

+🔵 Note: The `Dockerfile` files were configured to run this App in Development mode (the Angular App will NOT be built and ran as production app in Docker).
+Therefore, expect the Docker images to be both over 1GB in size (due to npm modules).

 - Clone this repo

 ```bash